tokke100/Open-Industry-Project/README.md

 # OpenIndustryProject

-Free and Open-source PLC driven warehouse/manufacturing simulation made with Unity and [libplctag.NET](https://github.com/libplctag/libplctag.NET).
+Free and Open-source PLC driven warehouse/manufacturing simulation made with [https://unity.com/](Unity) and [libplctag.NET](https://github.com/libplctag/libplctag.NET).

 The goal is to provide an open platform for developers to contribute to the creation of virtual industrial equipment/devices and for engineers to be able to test their ideas or simply educate themselves using a real PLC.